edomozh/Shaper/README.md

 # Shaper

-library to recognize foreground shapes (shapes which are over any others).
+library for recognizing foreground shapes (shapes which are over any others).

 # Requirements